 Today at middle eastern grocery stores, you can find dried herb packets to make this dish.
 Some people make their own dried herb combinations.
 My mother-in-law has her favorite brand of gormeh sabzi mix she likes to use.

 But, to be honest, I do know many people who make this dish using only dried herbs.
-It certainly is easier using dried herbs, but the flavor is different compared to using fresh herbs.
+It certainly is easier using dried herbs, but the flavor and texture is different compared to using fresh herbs.

 My personal preference?
 Fresh herbs are best.
 The only dried herb I use in this dish is fenugreek, because it is very difficult finding fresh fenugreek here in the US.
+Sometimes I add a little dried parsley and/or cilantro when I didn’t buy enough fresh herbs.

-The strong pungent smell of Khoresteh Ghormeh Sabzi is from the fenugreek.
+The strong pungent smell of khoresteh ghormeh sabzi is from the fenugreek.
 The amount, again, is dependent on the preferences of the person cooking the meal.
 My mother tells me she uses very little fenugreek because it smells up the house.

 But for me, it’s all about that beautiful smell.
 And remembering my grandmother.
 So I never skimp on the fenugreek.
 When the kids come home from school, they can smell this dish as they approach the door and now they smile in anticipation.